jezen/jezenthomas.com/pages/about.md

   Germany.
 First foray into functional programming with Scala, and first full-time remote job, working from home in Gothenburg, Sweden.
 - **Life** *Apr ’13* Flew to Berlin and bought a 2003 Porsche Boxster S.
+- **Work** *Aug ’12* Joined Rekyl Reklambyrå in Borås, Sweden.
+Used WordPress as a hammer for which everything looks like a nail.
+Sadly.
 - **Work** *Sep ’11* Joined Itiden for my first real programming job in Gothenburg, Sweden.
 Lived on the floor of a friend's bedroom in a three-bedroom apartment that we shared with 10 other people.
+- **Work** *Jan ’11* Performed as a stilt-walker at the Qatar ExxonMobil Open and AFC Asian Cup sporting events in Doha, Qatar.
 - **Life** *Jun ’10* Bought my first car, a red 1990 Mazda MX5.
 Rusted and broken in parts, though it did drive.
 I drove it from Calais, France to Gothenburg, Sweden the day I bought it, with the roof down the entire time, which looked slightly absurd on the Autobahn at night.
+- **Work** *Jun ’10* Performed as a drumming robot on stilts at World Ducati Week in Misano Adriatico, Italy.
+- **Work** *Dec ’08* Joined a band and recorded an angsty teen rock album.
+Yes, really.
 - **Life** *Jun ’08* Travelled to Gothenburg, Sweden, for a holiday.
 Decided to stay for seven years.
 - **School** *Sep ’06* Moved to Newcastle upon Tyne, UK.
 Started studying music